elixir-europe/rdmkit/CODE_OF_CONDUCT.md

 This code of conduct is aligned with the [ELIXIR Code of Conduct for events](https://elixir-europe.org/events/code-of-conduct).

-We really appreciate the work that all of the communities linked above have put into creating such a well considered process.
+We really appreciate the work that all of the communities linked to above have put into creating such a well-considered process.

 This Code of Conduct is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0 CA) license which means you are free to share and adapt the work so long as the attribution to Kirstie Whitaker and the Turing Way community is retained, along with the attribution to the Carpentries, the Alan Turing Institute Data Study Group organising team, Citizen Lab and the other resources.